Education Enrichment: 4 Mistakes Class of 2019 Families are Making Right Now

-If a member of your family is a high school student who’s graduating in the Class of 2017, it may be hard to believe, but, yes – even in June 2016 – there are things which families typically need to do today in order to help secure an affordable and appropriate college for their 11th grade youth.
+If a member of your family is a high school student who’s graduating in the Class of 2019, it may be hard to believe, but, yes – even during the summer of 2018 – there are things which families typically need to do today in order to help secure an affordable and appropriate college for their 11th grade youth.

 Here are 4 often missing steps which parents should be taking NOW – in June of the 11th grade year:

 - Review transcripts & SAT scores to ensure that HS Course Requirements are complete and adequate for the colleges of your choice.

 Reviewing these items NOW will help give you options for make-up classes, or can help you to strengthen your youth academically in the right areas this summer.
 Very often when I meet with families in the fall of the 12th grade year, I find that the student may have gotten D’s and/or F’s in earlier semesters which could have been made up.
 However, high school counselors may not have notified students of this, or parents may have made their own assumptions concerning the courses needed for college.
 This is understandable, but wrong assumptions are often reinforced by well-meaning friends and/or family members.
 Meet with a knowledgeable college guidance professional to confirm (a) if HS courses need replacement; and (b) which colleges are best to apply to.
 In our program, we call these “College Readiness Conferences.”
 Contact us or another college prep professional to set up the required meetings.

 - Register Your Youth for High Quality, Reduced Cost SAT Class for the October SAT.